 La Pâtisserie de Saison is one of the oldest Chinese pastry shops in the 13th arrondissement, located on the famous Avenue d'Ivry.
 Here, you can indulge in original banh mi, baos, filled puff pastries and soft rolls that oscillate between tradition and new flavors.
 [Read more]

-Vietnamese restaurants in Paris and the Ile-de-France region, good addresses to discover
+Vietnamese restaurants in Paris and Ile-de-France, our top addresses

 Fancy a good Vietnamese meal?
 Here are the Vietnamese restaurants in Paris and the Ile-de-France region, where you can feast on spring rolls and pho!
 [Read more]